Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 Again a summary screen is shown.
 We select continue if all is good.

-We are now asked if your system is part of a subnet.
-Choose 'No', we have only one network (the virtual QEMU network).
+We are now asked if our system is part of a subnet.
+Choose 'No', we have only one network (the virtual QEMU network) with no subnets.

 Next up is the timezone.
 Choose any method you like to enter the timezone you want, I chose Geographic Region.